index - sex problems -

 reaction by a man to the loss of his

-erection is fear that it has gone away forever, or that his erection will never be
+erection is fear that it has gone away for

-reliable again: this anticipatory anxiety is itself
+reliable again: this anxiety is itself

 one of the most significant causes of

-erection failure.
+erectile failure.
 In other words, the

 anxiety that you may not be able to get